MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

 Optionally, you can set the `-logDir` parameter to specify the path to the directory where the generated logs are stored.
 If you don't specify the path or the parameter, by default the logs are stored in your current working directory.

+## Troubleshoot Azure Arc VM management

+This section describes the errors related to Azure Arc VM management and their recommended resolution.

-## Permission denied error when running the arcappliance prepare command
+### Permission denied error when you run the arcappliance prepare command

 If your PowerShell session doesn't have write permissions in the folder from where you run the `az arcapplicance prepare` command, it fails with the following error: